 When writing an anniversary card to your husband, just remember to write from the heart.
-Clear your mind of everything going on in your life and just focus on why you two got married in the first place and why you’ve stayed married.
-Just keep it positive!
+Clear your mind of everything going on in your life and simply focus on why you two got married in the first place and why you’ve stayed married.
+Keep it positive!

 Dearest [Husband’s name],

 Happy Anniversary!
 My love and appreciation for you have only grown over the years.
 I am so thankful for our life and our partnership.
 [Insert personal anecdote].